 General Biology 1, 2, 3 12

 Elementary Physiology 4 5

 Ornithology 149 4

 Philosophy of Science 157 3

-Genetics 173 3
+Genetics 162 3

 Systematic Botany 166 4

 Electives (Counsel with the department chairman.)

-14
+Seven credits must be upper division) 14

 One term at the Biological Station is strongly recommended.